Scalar two-point functions at the late-time boundary of de Sitter: Conclusions

 The fact that two operators exist at the boundary, and that the principal series representations with complex scaling dimensions are allowed and are among the unitary representations, are all features unique to scalar fields on de Sitter.
 These features are different than what applies to scalar fields on Anti de Sitter where the boundary conditions allow for only one operator for given mass and a complex scaling dimension is not allowed (see \cite{Dias_2010}, \cite{maldacena2014gaugegravity} for a review).
 In considering quantum fields on de Sitter and Anti de Sitter, differences such as these arise because different symmetry groups are at work.
 The symmetry group of Anti de Sitter in $d+1$ dimensions is the group $SO(d,2)$.
 Contrary to $SO(d+1,1)$, the group $SO(d,2)$ includes time translation.
 Due to the presence of time translation symmetry, one can talk about positive energy eigenstates.
 This puts a lower bound on the mass of a scalar field on Anti de Sitter \cite{Breitenlohner:1982bm,Breitenlohner:1982jf}.
 Such a bound does not apply to scalar fields on de Sitter because the group $SO(d+1,1)$ does not involve time translation symmetry, there is no global timelike Killing vector for de Sitter.
 Moreover the presence of time translation invariance requires scaling dimensions for fields on Anti de Sitter to be real, and this is the concept of unitarity that applies there.
 On the other hand a more natural concept of unitarity for de Sitter is associated with the unitarity of representations and this works into the definition of the inner product.
-The well-defined inner product is different for complementary series representations compared to the one for principal series representations and this is because the reality of the scaling weight for complementary series representations needs to be treated carefully.
-While the inner product for the latter is straightforward, the inner product for the former involves a shadow transformation \cite{Sengor:2019mbz}.
+The well-defined inner product is different for each of the categories of discrete, complementary and principal series representations and this is because the reality of the scaling weight for discrete and complementary series representations needs to be treated carefully.
+While the inner product for the principal series is straightforward, the inner product for the other categories involves a shadow transformation, as explicitly demonstarated for complementary series in \cite{Sengor:2019mbz} and for discrete series here.
 The correlators and the wavefunction can be simplified to mimic the form of a CFT partition function in the case of light scalars, but it involves subtleties in the case of heavy scalars \cite{Isono2020}.
 These are unintuitive features when compared to scalar fields on AdS.
 Yet these features exist and should warn us about reaching too quick conclusions regarding field theory on de Sitter.\footnote{In fact section 5D of \cite{Dobrev:1977qv} begins with a warning that only some of the representations of $SO(d+1,1)$ can be continued to a special class of the unitary representations of universal covering of $SO(d,2)$, and cites \cite{Lepowsky1973AlgebraicRO}.}